American School in Taichung: Organizations

-Model United Nations (MUN)
+Model United Nations (MUN)TAIMUN was begun in 2005, and is organized by all high school students at the American School in Taichung, though not every student acts as a delegate; students not acting as delegates participate in administrative and press teams.

-AST has successfully developed an MUN program, Taiwan Model United Nations (TAIMUN).
-TAIMUN was begun in 2005, and is organized by all high school students at the American School in Taichung, though not every student acts as a delegate; students not acting as delegates participate in administrative and press teams.
 Schools from across Taiwan and Asia attend AST's TAIMUN Conference.
 AST has also attended MUN events in Singapore, Russia, China, and Greece.